ChifiSource/Olive.jl/README.md

 - close

 This is the portion of Olive that is the most under development, so there is not much to say -- but these are definitely something to be aware of.
-##### directories
-Directories are the final piece of the puzzle.
-When arriving at the main explorer screen, you will be greeted with two different directories: these are your `olive` home directory and project, and then your working directory.
-These directories contain file cells inside of them, as well as some controls to make new files or folders inside of the tab for the cells.
-Double clicking a file will open that file inside of session.

 ### extensions